ychaturv18/ITCS6166Group19/README.md

 Project Plan :

-1) Finalize project requirements.
+1) project requirements.
+   tech stack : ReactJS in the frontend and Python flask for the backend.
-2) Finalize AI model to be used.
+2) Final AI model to be used.
+  Using TTS python library APIs in the backend which's implemented on High-performance Deep Learning models.
-3) Finalize Design of the System in terms of Architecture.
+3) Finalizing Design of the System in terms of Architecture in the first iteration of the sprint ie next weeks.
-4) Finalize implementation stratergy.